-IS 1498 was first developed in the year of 1960.
-Ten years later, in 1970 the first revision was made.
-Since then, there are two amendments done in this code & was reaffirmed in 2002.
+This IS Code was first developed in the year of 1960.
+Ten years later, in 1970, the first revision was made.
+Since then, there have been two amendments done to this Code & which was reaffirmed in 2002.

-This standard covers a system for the classification and identification of soils for general engineering purposes.
+This standard covers a system for classifying and identifying soils for general engineering purposes.
 The information given in this standard should be considered as guidance only for treating the soil for engineering purposes.

-Fine-grained soil is divided into 3 subcategories based on the liquid limit.
+Fine-grained soil is divided into three subcategories based on the liquid limit.
 These further have a wide range of subcategories to pinpoint specific soil types.

-This code contains resourced information about soil classification & identification in the field.
-Appendix A contains particle size of soil sections as per IS 1498-1959 & IS 1498-1970.
+This Code contains resourced information about soil classification & identification in the field.
+Appendix A contains the particle size of soil sections as per IS 1498-1959 & IS 1498-1970.

 2. IS 800-2007: General construction in steel - Code of practice (Third Revision)

-Designing reinforcements is the most critical aspect of structural designing after foundation.
+Designing reinforcements is the most critical aspect of structural design after foundation.
 It ensures structural stability of superstructure & allows adding structural variations such as cantilever, waffle slab, etc.

 IS 800: 1956 was the first in the series of Indian Standards published in the year 1956.
-The standard was revised in 1962 and subsequently in 1984, incorporating certain very important changes.
-The third revision of this code was published in 2007.
+The standard was revised in 1962 and in 1984, incorporating certain significant changes.
+The third revision of this Code was published in 2007.

 It has 17 sections & 8 annexures, including designing reinforcements for different components such as beams, slabs, columns, & frames.
-It allows a smooth transition from working stress method to limit state method for structural engineering purposes
+It allows a smooth transition from the working stress method to the limit state method for structural engineering purposes.